Introduction by Dean Saunders, ALC, CCIM

 Targeting ten property types in our report, we work diligently to capture all land sales for each category.
 We partner with a network of appraisers and land professionals to vet the data and bring you accurate information.
 The result is the most comprehensive view of Florida land values in the industry today.

-Even as we continue to improve the process of our data collection, we remain committed to the privacy and anonymity of individual landowners when illustrating transaction information.
+Even as we continue to improve our data collection process, we remain committed to the privacy and anonymity of individual landowners when illustrating transaction information.
 We list no buyers or sellers in this report.

 As we strive to improve this report, suggestions to increase its usefulness to you, the landowner, are welcome.